zamazan4ik/awesome-pgo/article/article.md

 |---|---|---|---|
 | legba |  |  |  |

-Some Linux distributions few years ago started to integrate LTO as a default compiler flag for building their software.
+Some Linux distributions a few years ago started to integrate LTO as a default compiler flag for building their software.
 Here are some examples:

 * Debian: [link](https://wiki.debian.org/ToolChain/LTO)
 * Ubuntu: [link](https://wiki.ubuntu.com/ToolChain/LTO)